bnusunny/serverless-litellm-proxy/README.md

 # Serverless LiteLLM-Proxy

-This demo shows how to deploy [LiteLLM-Proxy](https://github.com/BerriAI/liteLLM-proxy) on AWS Lambda to provide an OpenAI compatable API for Amazon Bedrock.
+This demo shows how to deploy [LiteLLM-Proxy](https://github.com/BerriAI/liteLLM-proxy) on AWS Lambda using [Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter) to provide an OpenAI compatable API for Amazon Bedrock.

 ## Pre-requisites